 Several years later, the Wisconsin Innocence Project performed additional testing and found that there was male blood on the victim’s dress that came from the same source as the semen, all but confirming the State’s initial theory that this was a sexual assault and murder.
 But the State opposed and the Court denied relief, calling it mere speculation to suggest that the man whose blood and semen was recovered from the victim may have been the actual perpetrator.

-Genetic Genealogy breaks the case
+Genetic genealogy breaks the case

 In 2019, Great North Innocence Project, building on the factual record created by Wisconsin Innocence Project, sought additional testing on behalf of Robert Bintz.
 This led to successful development of a SNP profile for investigative genetic genealogy.
 The breakthrough came in August 2023, when the Investigative Genetic Genealogy Center at Ramapo College in New Jersey used this as the test case for its “boot camp” for genealogists in training.
 Within 2 days, the team had the search narrowed to three brothers.